5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Command Substitution And Constants.md

 # Command Substitution and Constants
-Now, we will add a timestamp t
+Now, we will add a timestamp to the page to indicate when it was last updated. add
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3ODg5OTI2M119
+eyJoaXN0b3J5IjpbLTM5NjI3MTY3MF19
 -->